How Do I Locate a Parent for Child Support?

 In practice, custodial parents who are unable to find an out-of-state deadbeat parent usually must either do the investigative work themselves (made easier using the Internet) or hire a private investigator (PI).
 Some PIs are licensed to operate in more than one state.
 Also, you may be able to recover the cost of hiring a PI from the noncustodial parent.

 Child support payments are absolutely critical to custodial parents struggling to make ends meet while covering the costs associated with parenthood.
 So when a noncustodial parent fails to do their share, it can cause major hardship in the family.
-Get a free evaluation of your child support case from a family law attorney today.
+Get a free initial evaluation of your child support case from a family law attorney today.